 Solar + battery backup power systems include an automatic transfer switch and the ability to operate in both “grid interactive” and “island” mode, providing automatic and secure backup power in case of a utility outage.
 Just like a traditional standby generator, when the solar battery backup power system senses a utility outage, the transfer switch isolates the whole house (or just a subpanel of critical loads) from the utility entirely.
 Those loads are then powered by the batteries and/or the solar array for as long as the grid is down and the solar/batteries can meet the demand.

-If burning fossil fuels isn’t how you want to power your energy future, a solar-powered battery backup system is increasingly a viable alternative to a home standby generator.
+If burning fossil fuels isn’t how you want to power your energy future, a solar-powered battery backup system is a superior alternative to a home standby generator.